-It’s been a week since the Supreme Court amended Sec 377 of the Indian Penal Code, making it legal for people who don’t fit into the traditional nar-naari structure to live with dignity.
+It’s been a few months since the Supreme Court amended Sec 377 of the Indian Penal Code, making it legal for people who don’t fit into the traditional nar-naari structure to live with dignity.

 The move was hailed across the nation, except for a few religious nutcases.
 Bollywood was one of the loudest cheerers of the move.
 Tweets, Instagram posts, Facebook updates – you’d think they were this progressive block of artists who were always sympathetic to the LGBTQ cause.